foundry-vtt-community/wiki.js/development/api/document.md

 | `Document#delete`                  | Delete      |
 | `Document#deleteEmbeddedDocuments` | Delete      |

-Embedded Documents created or updated as part of a Primary Document's `update` operation do not undergo their own Update Event Cycle.
+Any embedded documents added inline as part of a `create` or `update` event will *not* trigger their own update cycles.

 ### Event Cycle Commonalities